Most of you have had to do some PowerPoint presentations to an audience.

 The main branches of your mind map will now consist of the main ideas you would want to address during the presentation.
 For example:

 - Introduction and background

 - The development process and the flow of data

 - The way forward

-The same techniques can be applied when preparing to go give feedback to your senior about some issue, to brainstorm new ideas and concepts and even to plan your time.
+The same techniques can be applied when preparing to give feedback to your colleagues about some issues, brainstorm new ideas and concepts and even to plan your time.